orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 <https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License>`__.

-This has an important consequence: If you distribute Orthanc to clients together with one Python script, or if you make an Orthanc server equipped with one Python script available on a Web portal, you **must** disclose the source code of your Python script to the Orthanc community under the terms of the AGPL license.
+This has an important consequence: If you distribute Orthanc to clients together with one Python script, or if you put an Orthanc server equipped with one Python script on a Web portal, you **must** disclose the source code of your Python script to the Orthanc community under the terms of the AGPL license.

 We suggest you to put the source code of your Python scripts on the